 “In the last year, the campus map and virtual tours have given us a medium to talk about the unique college experience at TAMUC.
 It is so much more than just a degree”

 TAMUC uses the sidebar to show off and display a variety of information and types of media.
 From videos to contact information and directions to 360° panoramas, TAMUC makes the sidebar a command center for students, faculty, and staff daily while giving prospective students another way to experience on-campus life.

 On average visitors spend 5 minutes 27 seconds on the interactive map

 Each month at least 1,000 unique visitors experienced TAMUC’s 360° Tour

 69% of Map Tour leads came through the Residence Hall and Campus Life virtual tours

 Over the last year, TAMUC has embraced the best practices for interactive maps and virtual tours, from the details like using 2nd tense (You will…) to engage visitors to involving cross-campus resources to make the end product as complete as possible.

 A college campus is an intricate place.
 This is really where the value of a campus map comes from, creating a collection point for everything.
 TAMUC added the information from a PDF of different walking routes onto the map to give that information another home and channel to be accessed.
 This process was replicated across the map for bike trails, parking, and bus routes.
 Possibly most importantly for accessibility; through collaboration with the Office of Accessibility TAMUC used the map as another avenue for visitors to experience the campus, familiarizing themselves with available resources and how to access them.

 To answer the question, “Yes add it to the map”

-To enact these best practices, it took collaboration and that in itself is a best practice to the content management system behind the map and virtual tours to be a place to collect all the intricacies of the campus.
-In TAMUC case, it was Paul Bryan, Savannah Abbott, and Rahul Poludasu that did the heavy lifting.
+To enact these best practices, it took collaboration and that in itself is a best practice.
+The content management system behind the map and virtual tours lets stakeholders across campus collect all the intricacies of the campus in one place.